 Regional Climate Centers

-NCDC’s six Regional Climate Centers (RCCs) are a federal-university cooperative effort that supports the operational production and delivery of climate data and information to decision-makers at regional levels.
+NCEI’s six Regional Climate Centers (RCCs) are a federal-university cooperative effort that supports the operational production and delivery of climate data and information to decision-makers at regional levels.
 The RCCs also participate in basic and applied climate research as well as user engagement and outreach activities.

 American Association of State Climatologists

 The American Association of State Climatologists (AASC) is a professional scientific organization that provides climate services at the state level via data delivery and quality control, communication across multiple economic and environmental sectors, and response to customer inquiries.
-NCDC supports the AASC and individual state climatologists in the provision of climate services at the state level.
+NCEI supports the AASC and individual state climatologists in the provision of climate services at the state level.